 The following is the general testing schedule for Bountiful Elementary.
 Your student’s teacher will communicate exact testing dates & times for your student.
 Please note: times may be adjusted as needed.

-Acadience Reading testing will take place between Wednesday May 6th and Tuesday May 12th.
+Acadience Reading testing will take place between May 6th, 7th, 8th, 11th, and 12th.
+Days and times will vary based on grade level and teacher.

 RISE Testing Schedule for Grades 3-6